 There is no copayment for a podiatry office visit, but the Plan pays 50%, and the participant is responsible for the remaining 50% of the discounted charges.
 Likewise, the Plan pays 50% of out-patient services.
-Surgery of the feet is paid at 80% in network and 50% out of network.
+Surgery of the feet is paid at 90% in network and out-of-network services are not covered.